rmkujala/ptn_temporal_distances/README.md

 ## Data
 The data for running the analyses are provided under `data/` The original source data (events and stops) for our analyses consists of GTFS-data and OpenStreetMap extracts:
-- The original GTFS data has been downloaded from the Reittiopas API (http://developer.reittiopas.fi/pages/en/other-apis.php)
+- The original GTFS data has been downloaded from the [Reittiopas API](http://developer.reittiopas.fi/pages/en/other-apis.php), and is provided under data/raw/
-- The OpenStreetMap data was downloaded from http://www.geofabrik.de/data/download.html (Open Database License 1.0.)
+- The OpenStreetMap data was downloaded from [Geofabrik's download server](http://download.geofabrik.de/europe/finland-latest.osm.pbf) (Open Database License 1.0., not provided in the repository due to large file size).
-    (used for computing walking distances)

 ## Dependencies
 The preprocessing of the source data, and all scripts in this repository use the gtfspy Python package (https://github.com/CxAalto/gtfspy), which is also included as an explicit git-submodule dependency in this repository.